abhijitdotsharma/vadati-chrome-store/README.md

 # Vadati

- Vadati: The chrome extension for focused, distraction-free productivity.
+ [Vadati](https://vadati.netlify.app/) -  The chrome extension for focused, distraction-free productivity.

  ## How It's Made :
  ### Tech used :